 Other types of improperly secured cargo accidents include when cargo shifts within a trailer.
 Thousands of pounds of cargo contained within a trailer can unexpectedly move when improperly tied down.
 A shift of cargo can cause the driver of the tractor-trailer rig to lose control and have a serious collision.

-Due to their size, commercial trucks have many large blind spots, typically known in the industry as no-zone areas.
+Due to their size, big rigs have many large blind spots, typically known in the industry as no-zone areas.
 In these blind spots, a motorist is basically non-existent to a truck driver.
 A truck driver has a duty to operate the truck in a manner that takes into account the fact that motorists may be driving in these blind spots, which include:

 Victims of 18-wheeler accidents may suffer from serious physical injuries, pain and suffering, medical bills, and require time off of work.
-Our attorneys have significant experience helping victims recover for their injuries, and will remove stress from our client’s lives so that they can focus on healing.
-Contact our offices to schedule an appointment with us to discuss your case.
+Our attorneys have significant experience helping victims recover from their injuries, and will remove stress from our clients’ lives so that they can focus on healing.
+Contact a best 18-wheeler accident attorney near me in Houston, TX to schedule an appointment with us to discuss your case.